 The answer lies in the grace period

-The length of time between when a purchase is made and when it becomes available to creditors who request information about our accounts from banks or other institutions is called the "credit card grace period."
+The "credit card grace period" is the interval of time between a purchase made and when it becomes accessible to creditors seeking information about our accounts from banks or other organizations.

-As a struggling college student, I am all too familiar with the need to take advantage of every opportunity.
-The grace period is one such opportunity that can save you money on your credit card each month.
-While it may seem like an insignificant amount of time, if you can stay ahead of your balance and pay off the entire statement balance before the grace period ends, this small window could save you hundreds in interest charges over the life of your account.
+I am all too aware as a struggling college student of the importance of grabbing every chance.
+One such chance to cut credit card monthly expenses is the grace period.
+Although it might seem like a little window, if you can keep ahead of your debt and pay off the whole statement balance before the grace period expires, this little window could save hundreds in interest rates over the life of your account.

 How credit cards affect your credit score

-When you use a credit card, the company that issued it will charge interest on any balance remaining after your payment is due.
-This means that if you carry a $1,000 balance for more than two months and pay just the minimum monthly payments, then by the time those two months are up, you’ve racked up over $50 in additional finance charges.
-And with most cards issuing an average of 20% annual percentage rate (APR), this can be costly!
-The good news about grace periods is that they give us some flexibility when making our purchases because we know how much money we have available without worrying about paying extra fees or getting into debt from high-interest rates later.
-If you want help
+The credit card business you use will impose interest on any sum left over beyond your due date.
+This implies that should you have a $1,000 amount for more than two months and make just the minimum monthly payments, at the end of those two months you would have accrued about $50 in extra financing charges.
+And with most cards bearing an average of 20% annual percentage rate (APR), this may be expensive!
+The good thing about grace periods is that they provide us some freedom when making our purchases because we know how much money we have available without worrying about paying additional fees or running into debt from high interest rates later.
+If you need assistance.

 Call (888) 803-7889 if you need help deciding which option best fits your lifestyle and goals.
 We're happy to provide personalized advice!